cerebralideas/todomvc-universal-react-pouchdb/readme.md

 * [Egghead.io video tutorials](https://egghead.io/series/getting-started-with-redux)
 * [Original TodoMVC from which this was made](https://github.com/reactjs/redux/tree/master/examples/todomvc)

+## Learning RxJS

+[coming soon ... ]

 ## How it works

 The large majority of code is universal, and the same code that is executed on the server is bundled up and deployed to the browser.
-The exceptions to this are server.ts versus client.tsx and the appropriately named client and server files in the `intiators` directory.
-This helps us avoid the need, like in most applications, to duplicate code, or pick an environment that most of the application runs within.
+The exceptions to this are server.ts versus client.tsx and the few appropriately named client and server files throughout the project This helps us avoid the need, like in most applications, to duplicate code, or pick an environment that most of the application runs within.

 One might think, just build an SPA that runs in the browser!
-That can be done, but many times its not optimal if you care about users mobile users or SEO or fast deep-linking.
-With a truly universal application, you can the benefits of an SPA without the consequences.
+That can be done, but many times its not optimal if you care about mobile users (especially in developing nations) or SEO or fast deep-linking.
+With a truly universal application, you can have the benefits of an SPA without the consequences.

 ## TODO

 - [ ] Add completion feature of todos to server for persistence
 - [ ] Add deletion feature of todos to server for persistence
 - [ ] Add better TypeScript definitions and typings
-- [ ] Switch React components to the newer, functional style (rather than class based)
+- [x] Switch React components to the newer, functional style (rather than class based)